Our adaptive clothing guide & collection

 Inner waistband pulls to enable the wearer to pull them on.

-Straight leg style - chosen for ease of dressing.
+Straight-leg style for ease of dressing.

-Accessible openings - side splits at the leg opening for access to the bottom half of the leg.
+Accessible openings: Side splits at the leg opening for access to the bottom half of the leg.

-Zip fly amended to poppers – for ease of use for customers with low dexterity.
+Zip fly amended to poppers for ease of use for customers with low dexterity.

 Pockets with tube access.